How the Universe Becomes Self-Aware

 Phenomenological philosophy and mathematical physics are very different modes of inquiry.
 Yet here they appear to be converging on the same conclusions: consciousness is fundamental; space-time is derivative; time is constructed, not given; and what we take to be reality is an interface, not the underlying truth.

-This paper is offered as a phenomenological companion to that scientific programme.
-What we describe from the inside-the levels, the clearing of the mirror, the recognition of the eternal now-may find its mathematical explanation in trace logic.
+This paper is offered as a companion to that scientific programme.
+What we describe from the inside - the levels, the clearing of the mirror, the recognition of the eternal now - may find its mathematical explanation in trace logic.
 Together, the two approaches may illuminate consciousness more fully than either could alone.

 9. Open Questions for Investigation